00 / Start HereAssetPacks

 Why this matters

-The public Exchange view introduces the market without forcing a first-time reader into proof detail too early.
+The Packs ledger introduces network activity without forcing a first-time reader into raw proof artifacts.

-The Terminal exposes each stage so an operator can see both the write action that changes state and the read surface that proves what happened next.
+/deposits, /reads, and /packs each expose stages of that chain so operators can see both the write that changes state and the read surface that proves what happened next.
+Interfaces must preserve the same chain.

 Why this matters

-The linear path is a teaching model.
-The under-the-hood system remains richer, but every advanced interface still has to preserve this chain.
+The linear path is the teaching model.
+The underlying system is richer, but every advanced interface still has to honor this order of truth.

 Public docs expose guidance and proof posture, not protected source